Bachelor of Science – Biological Laboratory Science (120 credits)

 As a registered Cisco Networking Academy, Davenport’s network security degree courses align with the technology and skills employers require.
 Cisco-specific courses provide in-depth, hands-on learning to develop and implement networking equipment and protocols for an organization and provide the foundation for more in-depth courses like Network Design and Virtualization.
 Davenport also incorporated changes into the computer networking degree based on Cisco’s updates to their CCNA and CCNP certification programs, including the new DevNet Associate certification.

-After you complete your network security degree core courses at Davenport, you can choose one of three specialties: advanced Cisco networking, network security or server administration.
+After you complete your network security degree core courses at Davenport, you can choose one of two specialties: network security or server administration.

-Focus your IT security degree by choosing one of three specialties
+Focus your IT security degree by choosing one of two specialties

 100%